OPPORTUNITIES

 A brief history of agriculture and food production

 The first people to inhabit the planet survived through hunting and gathering, which suited their nomadic lifestyle.
 Then, people gradually started learning how to grow their own crops and domesticate animals.
-As people practiced agriculture, they were able to produce surplus food and develop permanent villages and civilizations
+As people practiced agriculture, they were able to produce surplus food and develop permanent villages and civilizations.

 To maintain production, early farmers used different tools, planting methods, and irrigation systems.
 They also soon discovered the seasonality of certain crops, which then led to a more strategic way of farming and food production.
 The various improvements in farming and agriculture also paved the way for a more widespread trading of goods and products among communities.